Anujramola1999/helm_package-grafana-dashboard/doc/INSTALLATION-STEPS.md

 ## What Gets Deployed

-Three Grafana dashboards are automatically available (four if reports-server with ETCD is enabled):
+Four Grafana dashboards are automatically available (five if reports-server with ETCD is enabled):

-### 1. Kyverno Metrics Dashboard
+### 1. Kyverno Metrics Dashboard (Custom)
-Shows policy execution, admission requests, policy changes, and latency metrics.
+Shows policy execution, admission requests, policy changes, and latency metrics from Kyverno controllers.

-### 2. Kyverno Performance Metrics Dashboard
+### 2. Kyverno Performance Metrics Dashboard (Custom)
-Shows CPU/memory usage, admission review latency, policy execution performance, and resource utilization.
+Shows CPU/memory usage, admission review latency, policy execution performance, and resource utilization of Kyverno components.

-### 3. Kyverno Policy Reports Dashboard
+### 3. PolicyReports Compliance Dashboard (Custom)
-Shows compliance status, policy report results, failed/error counts by policy, and cluster-wide policy compliance metrics.
+Shows compliance status, aggregated policy metrics, failed/error counts by policy, and cluster-wide compliance trends using Policy Reporter metrics.
+This is our custom-built dashboard for detailed compliance visualization.

+### 4. PolicyReports Dashboard (Policy Reporter OSS)
+Shows failing policies by namespace with graphical views.
+This is the overview dashboard from Policy Reporter that provides a different perspective on policy violations.

-### 4. Kyverno ETCD Storage Observability Dashboard (Optional - requires Step 6)
+### 5. Kyverno ETCD Storage Observability Dashboard (Custom - Optional)
 Shows ETCD cluster health, database size, disk usage, operation latency, and compaction metrics for the reports-server backend.

-All dashboards use metrics scraped from the Kyverno controller services through ServiceMonitors.
+All dashboards use metrics scraped from Kyverno controllers and Policy Reporter through ServiceMonitors.

 ---